All That Fall

-Although the play was written quickly and with few redrafts, the subject matter was deeply personal causing him to sink into what he called "a whirl of depression" when he wrote to his US publisher Barney Rosset in August.
-In fact in September "he cancelled all his appointments in Paris for a week simply because he felt wholly incapable of facing people" and worked on the script until its completion.
+Although the play was written quickly and with few redrafts, the subject matter was deeply personal, causing Beckett to sink into what he called "a whirl of depression" when he wrote to his US publisher Barney Rosset in August.
+In fact, in September "he cancelled all his appointments in Paris for a week simply because he felt wholly incapable of facing people", and worked on the script until its completion.

-It was first broadcast on the BBC Third Programme, 13 January 1957 featuring Mary O'Farrell as Maddy Rooney with J. G. Devlin as her husband, Dan.
+It was first broadcast on the BBC Third Programme on 13 January 1957, featuring Mary O'Farrell as Maddy Rooney with J. G. Devlin as her husband, Dan.
 Soon-to-be Beckett regulars, Patrick Magee and Jack MacGowran also had small parts.
 The producer was Donald McWhinnie.

 Synopsis

 The trip there

-This is the first work by Beckett where a woman is the central character.
+It is the first work by Beckett in which a woman is the central character.
 In this case it is a gritty, "overwhelmingly capacious", outspoken, Irish septuagenarian, Maddy Rooney, plagued by "rheumatism and childlessness".
 "Beckett emphasised to Billie Whitelaw that Maddy had an Irish accent: